Soil liquefaction

 Soil liquefaction in Christchurch.
 The 2011 earthquake caused a layer of water and fine sand to collect on the surface of this street.

-Soil liquefaction occurs when a cohesionless saturated or partially saturated soil substantially loses strength and stiffness in response to an applied stress such as shaking during an earthquake or other sudden change in stress condition, in which material that is ordinarily a solid behaves like a liquid.
+Soil liquefaction occurs when a cohesionless saturated or partially saturated soil substantially loses strength and stiffness in response to an applied stress such as shaking during an earthquake or other sudden change in stress condition, in which material that is ordinarily a solid behaves like a liquid, a sudden physical change termed thixotropy.
 In soil mechanics, the term "liquefied" was first used by Allen Hazen in reference to the 1918 failure of the Calaveras Dam in California.
 He described the mechanism of flow liquefaction of the embankment dam as:

 If the pressure of the water in the pores is great enough to carry all the load, it will have the effect of holding the particles apart and of producing a condition that is practically equivalent to that of quicksand... the initial movement of some part of the material might result in accumulating pressure, first on one point, and then on another, successively, as the early points of concentration were liquefied.

-The phenomenon is most often observed in saturated, loose (low density or uncompacted), sandy soils.
+The phenomenon is most often observed in saturated, loose (low density or uncompacted), sandy soils, under the name of quicksands or sinking sand.
 This is because a loose sand has a tendency to compress when a load is applied.
 Dense sands, by contrast, tend to expand in volume or 'dilate'.
 If the soil is saturated by water, a condition that often exists when the soil is below the water table or sea level, then water fills the gaps between soil grains ('pore spaces').
 In response to soil compressing, the pore water pressure increases and the water attempts to flow out from the soil to zones of low pressure (usually upward towards the ground surface).
 However, if the loading is rapidly applied and large enough, or is repeated many times (e.g., earthquake shaking, storm wave loading) such that the water does not flow out before the next cycle of load is applied, the water pressures may build to the extent that it exceeds the force (contact stresses) between the grains of soil that keep them in contact.
 These contacts between grains are the means by which the weight from buildings and overlying soil layers is transferred from the ground surface to layers of soil or rock at greater depths.
 This loss of soil structure causes it to lose its strength (the ability to transfer shear stress), and it may be observed to flow like a liquid (hence 'liquefaction').
+A phenomenon of resonance between an oscillatory stress and the natural frequency of a water-saturated soil may occur during earthquakes or other types of cyclic loading (e.g. heavy vertical oscillatory probes), stemming in sudden soil or subsoil liquefaction.